Julian Henry's Blog

 • You are not the passenger of your financial life.

 The Past chapter concerns debt.
-In it, Dunn discusses about the various types of debt and how to pay them down with various strategies.
+In it, Dunn discusses the various types of debt and how to pay them down with various strategies.

 The Present chapter concerns spending.
 Mitigating unnecessary expenses like groceries, dining out, and utilities are key to increase cash flow.
 This is the typical, “don’t go to Starbucks or eat avocado toast” financial tribble.